 The Custom Postback URL will allow you to push alerts to any third party system in which you can expect to receive an application/json encoded payload in the body of a request.

-In order to activate the Custom Postback URL integration within your Uptime account, you will go to Alerting>Push Notifications then choose Custom Postback URL as the provider type when adding a new push notifications profile.
+In order to activate the Custom Postback URL integration within your Uptime account, you will go to Notifications followed by Integrations, then click New Profile.
+Select Custom Postback URL as the Provider Type when adding a new push notifications profile.

 The following describes the fields shown when configuring the Custom Postback URL integration within your Uptime account: